Environmental Education for Schools

 The Dundas Valley Conservation Area offers a selection of exciting hands-on outdoor environmental & recreational program opportunities for elementary and secondary school students.
 This Environmentally Significant natural area provides students with an excellent opportunity to experience such diverse habitats as; mature Carolinian forests, cold-water streams, ravines, meadows and the Niagara Escarpment, all of which provide excellent habitat for native plants and animals.

-HCA provides school programming, specifically for the HWDSB, for both Elementary and Secondary students.
-Please see program guides below for more information:
+HCA provides school programming for both Elementary and Secondary students.
+Please see program guides below for more information.
+If you are a teacher from the HWDSB please refer to the HWDSB specific program guides.

 Transportation Grant Funding Available